maxx1128/Webdev-Study-Notes/design/DesignRulesOfThumb.md

 * Rounded fonts pair well with rounded shapes, and squared
 * Always letter-space your uppercase text.
+* Save "display fonts" for headers, since their extra design personality only really works for large, short lines of text.
+Use simpler, more common font families for body text since they're built to be more readable and decrease eye strain.
+* Use unitless measures for line-heights, since it better scales with different font sizes.
+For example, a `1.25` line-height for an `16px` font size will create a line-height of `20px`.
+* Keep text lines between 45 and 75 characters long (including spaces and punctuation).

 ## Colors

 * Find colors that match the same descriptors that you would give your typeface and your overall brand.
 * Think of colors in terms of Hue, Saturation, and Brightness.
 This makes it easier to adjust them.
-    - Use base colors as a starting point, and adjust the hue for a more suitable tone.
+    - **Use one of more base colors as a starting point**, and adjust the hue for a more suitable tone.
     - Modify saturation and brightness in opposite directions to increase contrast.
         - White text = more saturation, less brightness
         - Dark text = less saturation, more brightness
+* Be wise when selecting supporting colors.
-* Colors of two adjacent hues (red and orange) with high saturation don't look well together
+    - Colors of two adjacent hues (red and orange) with high saturation don't look well together.
+    - Find [the base color's triad color scheme](https://color-wheel-artist.com/triad-color-scheme/) on the color wheel (adjacent colors to the base complimentary color), since they're different but not too different.
 * When matching colors to fonts, start by defining different adjectives and emotions.
 Pair everything else from there.
 * When laying translucent black on other colors: the less luminous the color is, the more opaque the black must be to appear.
 * Never use gray text on colored backgrounds to reduce contrast and importance!
 It's better to just make it slightly closer to the background color (either pick a specific color or white/black with reduced opacity)